Lelo Soraya Review:

 What Is The Lelo Soraya?

-Lelo is a luxury sex toy brand, so the price point is a bit higher than your average Amazon vibrator, but the guarantee that the materials are body-safe and that the toy will work as advertised is essentially an abstract concept bundled in with the price.
+Lelo is a luxury sex toy brand, so the price point is a bit higher than the average vibrator you'll find on Amazon, but the guarantee that the materials are body-safe and that the toy will work as advertised is essentially an abstract concept bundled in with the price.

 The Soraya is made of 100% medical grade silicone and ABS plastic, so completely sanitizing it using a 10% bleach solution is both a possibility and entirely recommended, as where the ABS and silicone meet definitely has a significant enough ridge between them to harbor bacteria that hand washing won't easily clean.